 In a separate bowl, combine the caster sugar, light brown sugar and butter.
 Use an electric mixer to cream the butter and sugar together.
 Add the vanilla and continue to beat the ingredients until the mixture is light and fluffy.

-Add the dry ingredients and mix them into the dough until a dry and scrappy dough comes together.
+Add the dry ingredients and mix them into the wet ingredients until a dry and scrappy dough comes together.
 Stir in the milk and golden syrup, after which a soft and slightly sticky dough should come together.

-Split the dough into two portions, wrap them in cling film or parchment paper, and let them sit in the fridge for at least an hour, but up to 24.
+Split the dough into two portions, then wrap them both in cling film or parchment paper and let them sit in the fridge for at least an hour (and up to 24).

 Preheat the oven to 175˚C fan/195˚C conventional.

 Once the dough has chilled, remove one of the portions of dough from the fridge.
-Lay a sheet of parchment paper on your surface, lightly flour it, then unwrap the dough and place it onto it.
+Lay a sheet of parchment paper on your surface, lightly flour it, then place it onto it.